 I know things.
 I know lotsa things.

 My machine dropped another gun onto the conveyer belt.
 The machines hardly made anything else.
 Every time I looked at the belt it was one gun after another.
 All colors.
 Some metal gray.
 Some pink.
 Some orange.
 They looked like toys.
-I don't think you could make a real gun out of the goop that supplies the machines.
+I don't think you could make a real gun out of the goop supplying the machines.
 Not even after it hardens.
 Maybe they made them real in some other part of the compound.
 Some part I never saw.

-Every few days they sent cleaners to unclog the lines that come through the ceiling and fill the machines with MerchMent.
+Every few days they sent cleaners to unclog the lines coming through the ceiling and fill the machines with MerchMent.
 That was the brand name for the goop but we just called it the goop.
 The goop they pulled out looked like melted ice cream.
 The cleaners wore spaceman suits.
 Couldn't see their faces behind the black screens in their helmets.
 They put the blockages in a giant vacuum cleaner that gagged and sputtered on the the stuff.
 Then they split.
 They couldn't wait to get away from us.

 Luis was nice.
 Most of the boys were too tired to be nice.
 Some of them could barely stand up when they swayed back and forth.
 The most energy they showed was when they tried to grab your tits.
 They'd do it like a little kid would do it.
 Not to get off but to get away with something naughty.
 Something they didn't even understand but could giggle about with the rest of the boys.

 Luis didn't do any of that shit.
 Or most of the other shit the boys did.
 The other boys pulled their beat-up cowboy hats down on their heads like they were badasses trying to hide.
 Luis tilted his back so you could see his broad beaming face.

 His head was almost too wide.
 I teased him about it because I could tell he could take it.
 He didn't get all mad like the other boys would.